September 2016 Newsletter

 If your contact information changes, or if you know of others who should receive the newsletter, please email us at email@example.com to update information.
 If you have any news items to share, or simply have comments or suggestions, please do not hesitate to contact me at firstname.lastname@example.org.

-Interim Dean, College of Technology, Architecture, and Applied Engineering
+Dean, Interim of the College of Technology, Architecture, and Applied Engineering